 - 8. The Council will make copies of all agenda and reports for meetings that are open to the public available for inspection at the Civic Offices and its information centres at least five clear days before the meeting.
 If an item is added to an agenda later, such supplementary agenda will be open to inspection from the time that the item was added to the agenda. - 9.
-Agenda (and supplementary agenda) will be sent to members of the Council either by electronic means (if the member has opted-in to the service of such documents electronically), or to their designated postal address.
-Physical copies of agenda will normally only be issued to those councillors appointed to membership of each decision-making body.
+Agenda (and supplementary agenda) will be sent to members of the Council by electronic means, or to their designated postal address.
+Physical copies of agenda will only be issued to those councillors appointed to membership of each decision-making body.